gem-coop/governance/Gem.coop-Governance.md

 1. The PL will not consider the following activities because they do not require commit or write access on security-critical repositories:

-- contributions to the wider Gem.coop organisation, repositories excluding the main, security-critical repositories, or the greater Gem.coop ecosystem
+- contributions to the wider gem-coop organisation, repositories excluding the main, security-critical repositories, or the greater Gem Cooperative ecosystem
 - contributions in previous years as a maintainer or contributor
-- contributions to the governance documents, the PLC, social media, Gem.coop's discussion forum, etc.
+- contributions to the governance documents, the PLC, social media, Gem Cooperative's discussion forum, etc.

 ### 6.1 Maintainer Appeals